gecscs/LSD/README.md

   When the vanilla selection filters aren't enough — especially in heavily detailed areas with lots of overlapping plants, decals, and props — LSD provides a **Marquee Tool** to select all assets within an area.

-  Use the Marquee Tool to select an area and collect all relevant Move It assets into a dedicated list.
+  Use the Marquee Tool to select an area and collect all relevant assets into a dedicated list.

-  If you prefer, LSD can also import selections from the Move It mod
+  If you prefer, LSD can also import selections from the Move It mod.

   From there you can: